mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/visualization/index.md

 ### Accessing Grafana and Creating Prometheus Data Source :

-  **To create a Prometheus data source:**
+### Create a Prometheus data source:

 1. Navigate to grafana site with http://<public ip of your cluster >:13000

 2. login with default login with "admin" / "admin".

 3. Click on the Grafana logo to open the sidebar menu.

 4. Click on "Data Sources" in the sidebar.

 5. Click on "Add New".

 6. Select "Prometheus" as the type.

 7. Set the appropriate Prometheus server end point (for example, http://prometheus.prometheus.14lb.thisdcos.directory:9090)

 8. Adjust other data source settings as desired (for example, turning the proxy access off).

 9. Click "Add" to save the new data source.

 ### Creating a Prometheus graph